Sheriff: Man killed in Louisa shooting after approaching deputies with knife

 LOUISA COUNTY, Va. — A man died after being shot by law enforcement on Monday afternoon in Louisa County, according to the Louisa County sheriff.

 The sheriff said the shooting happened on Thacker Road around 1 p.m. on Monday.
-Three deputies were serving a felony warrant when they say the suspect ran from the home with a knife.
+Two deputies were serving a felony warrant when they say the suspect ran from the home with a knife.

-After trying to taze the suspect, deputies say he approached them twice with a knife and they opened fire, killing the suspect.
+After trying to taze the suspect, deputies say he approached them twice with a knife and they opened fire, killing the man.

-At the time, all three deputies involved are on leave as the case is investigated.
+At the time, the deputies involved are on leave as the case is investigated.

+The Sheriff Lowe said the deputies were shaken up by the shooting as was the family of the man who was killed.
+Lowe said it's uncertain how long this investigation will take.

 This is a developing story, so anyone with more information can email newstips@wtvr.com to send a tip.